-The aforementioned property, plant and equipment in the amount RR 1,876 million and cost of mineral rights in the amount RR 4,685 million are included in the line acquisition of subsidiaries as disclosed in Note 5.
+The aforementioned property, plant and equipment in the amount of RR 1,876 million combined with the cost of mineral rights in the amount of RR 4,685 million are included in the line "acquisition of subsidiaries" as disclosed in Note 5.

-The financial and operational activities of OOO Oiltechproduct-Invest, OOO Petra Invest-M and OOO Tailiksneftegas were not material to the Group's revenues and results of operations for the three months ended 31 March 2010.
+The amounts of revenues and results of operations of OOO Oiltechproduct-Invest, OOO Petra Invest-M and OOO Tailiksneftegas were not material for the Group's consolidated interim condensed statement of comprehensive income for the nine months ended 30 September 2010.